Your first period: learning to go with the flow

 Q: When Will I Get My First Period?A: Every girl is different.
 Some of your friends may get their first period as early as 8 or 9, and some may get it as late as 16.
 The average age is about 12 or 13.
 The best way to find out when you’ll get yours: talk to your mum or sister.
 Chances are you’ll start to notice puberty symptoms around the same age they did.

 Q: Will I Know When My First Period Is Coming Or Is It Like A Surprise Party?A: How to know when your first period is coming?
 Your body will try to let you know when you’re getting close, but it’s impossible to predict exactly when the big day will arrive.
 As you begin puberty, you may notice some changes: a little hair between your legs or under your arms, maybe a newfound need for a bra; you may even see a whitish discharge in your underwear.
-You'll be thinking, when will I get my first period, and these are early signs that your period is on its way.
+You'll be thinking, when will I get my first period, and these are early signs that it is on its way.
 The best way to be prepared is by carrying a pad and an extra pair of underwear.
 Slip one in your purse or backpack; you never know when you or a friend may be in need!

 Q: How Long Will My First Period Last?
 A: How long does your first period last and what does your first period look like?
 Again, everyone’s different.
 Some girls only have their period for 3 days, while others can have it for up to 8.
 The average duration is 4-5 days, but it’s totally normal if your flow runs longer or shorter.
 Although frustrating, your first period, second or third may not all be the same.
 Irregular periods are common during the first few months of your period.
 So, don’t sweat it.
-The best way to understand what to expect is to use a period calculator for the first year or so of your period.
-Check out the Tampax period calculator so you can mark the day your period arrives and when it leaves.
+The best way to understand what to expect is to use a period tracker for the first year or so of your period.
+Check out the TAMPAX Period Tracker so you can mark the day your period arrives and when it leaves.
 Eventually, you’ll notice a pattern.
 And what does your first period look like?
 Don’t be alarmed if your period doesn’t start off red like you might expect.
 Your first period may start off as a pink or brownish colour.

 Q: What’s better, Tampons or Pads?A: They both provide great protection.
 The biggest difference is that pads are worn on the outside (on your underwear) and tampons are worn inside your body.
-When you’re ready to try a tampon, we recommend starting with Tampax Compak Pearl .
+When you’re ready to try a tampon, we recommend starting with TAMPAX Pearl Compak.
 These tampons have an Anti-Slip Grip and a smooth rounded tip, so insertion is comfortable and easy.
 Check out How to Insert A Tampon for a step-by-step guide.